 Follow and engage with Black-owned brands on social media.

 Though a brand doesn't necessarily need a lot of likes or followers to create amazing products, numbers can really help a brand flourish.
 When a business has a sizable social media following and engagement on its posts, this can positively impact brand loyalty, referrals, and other vital factors in a business' growth.
 Particularly for brands just beginning to build a following, your support on all of their social media platforms holds tons of weight.
-Click the follow button on the Black-owned businesses you know (and perhaps some you don't, listed here), like their posts, and flood the comments with praise and positivity.
+Click the follow button on the Black-owned businesses you know (and perhaps some you don't, listed here), like their posts, share them, and flood the comments with praise and positivity.

 Share those brands' posts and information with your followers.

-Once you've followed Black-owned brands, share those posts on your own social media channels (and be sure to tag the brand).
+Once you've followed Black-owned brands, share those posts on your own social media channels (and be sure to tag and credit the brand).
 Whether you have one follower or 10,000, you have a platform and an audience.
 Sharing a brand's posts with your own network of followers is an easy way to drive more visibility, and potential followers, to a brand.